phptuts/StarterBundleForSymfony/docs/security.md

 - checkCredentials

-    This Function validates whether the user and auth information is valid.
-For tokens this is done in the user provider.
+    This function validates whether the user and auth information is valid.
+For tokens this is done in the user provider and will always return true.

 - onAuthenticationSuccess